NushaniJayawardena/Nushani_Assessment-2/README.md

 # Nushani_Assessment-2
 This file contains the automated script file for the test cases.

-This code defines three test cases written in Playwright, a powerful end-to-end testing framework, to validate specific functionalities on the Wiley Online Library website.
+This code defines three test cases written in Playwright, to validate specific functionalities on the Wiley Online Library website.
 Here's a brief overview of each test case:

 1. Verify navigation to the login page on clicking individual login
-Purpose: Ensures that clicking the "Individual login" option from the Login/Register dropdown correctly navigates to the login page.
+Purpose: Ensures that clicking the "Individual login" option from the Login/Register dropdown correctly navigates to the individual login page.
 Steps:
 Navigate to the homepage (https://onlinelibrary.wiley.com/).
 Click on the Login/Register button to display the dropdown.